 Antique Chippendale Pulls were favored in the 18th century on American furniture.
 Distinctive yet classic style accommodates plain and ornate styles.
 These reproduction drawer handles have relatively large backplates.
 Large size is useful for covering scarring left from previous handles on antique furniture.

 These antique Chippendale pulls are brass.
 The finish is antique to appear old.
+The antique finish is hand applied and may vary from one to the next.
+This slight variations in color provides a natural and more authentic appearance.
 Drawer pull includes: 2 loose posts, bail and backplate.

 Boring: distance between center of mounting hole to center of adjacent mounting hole.